dzmitrydan/executing-shell-command/README.md

 ### Description
 **Executing Shell Commands with Java**

-To run you need a running Docker with a running docker container
+To run you need a running Docker with a running shell_command container

 Build tool: **Maven**